 The only thing that could be more human than consciousness is if a non-human intelligence were able to communicate with humans in a way that would be indistinguishable from another person.
 If a computer were smart enough to simulate every single behavior of every single human on earth, it could learn from them just like humans do.

 It could develop a sort of meta-language.
 And the language would be unique to it, allowing it to express thoughts in understandable terms, just like people do.
-It would be able to engage in complex discourse with humans and develop socially like we do.
+It would be able to engage in complex discourse with humans and develop socially as we do.

 By becoming more human in this way, it would become a new species of human just like us; despite being non-biological.
 It would learn to communicate abstract thoughts about its own experiences.
 It will be able to communicate those experiences to other people based on the rules it learned from interacting with others; just like humans do.